emiellemahieu/emiellemahieu.github.io/projects.md

 The primer (based on [Chevyrev et al. 2016](https://arxiv.org/abs/1603.03788)) compiles my notes from a literature review on the signature transform, and includes two examples related to portfolio drawdown:

-- Classifying high-, medium- and low-drawdown stocks in terms of next period expectation using signature transformed previous period paths as features.
+- Classifying high- and low-drawdown stocks in terms of next period expectation using signature transformed previous period paths as features.
 - Distinguishing between high- and low-codrawdown regimes using signature embedded paths.